 While most rental rates are based on the local real estate market (and the discretion of the landlord), some properties are subject to rent controls.

-If you're renting an apartment in a building that participates in an affordable housing program such as the low-income housing tax credit program, the amount you pay may be capped and determined based on local income levels.
-But market-rate rent is simply what a landlord can ask for given the supply and demand in your area.
+If you're renting an apartment in a building that participates in an affordable housing program, such as the low-income housing tax credit program, the amount you pay may be capped and determined based on local income levels.
+Market-rate rent is simply the rate a landlord can reasonably expect, given the supply and demand of similar rental properties in your area.

 - Check your local listings.
 Browsing apartment listings for your area is also a great way to check what comparable apartments are going for.

-- Use a free, online tool.
-A free, online tool known as Rentometer can help you determine if you're paying too much for rent.
-Just enter your address, monthly rent, and the number of bedrooms in your apartment and click the "Analyze My Rental" button.
-A quick glance at the meter will show you if you're in the green ("a good deal!"), red ("[way] too high"), or in between ("reasonable").
 Rentometer points out, however, that green results could still be reasonable if your apartment is in poor condition or has fewer amenities than most.
 Similarly, red results could be reasonable if your rental is in prime condition or has more amenities than most.
-To the right of the meter, you'll see a map centered around the address you provided, with nearby rentals listed for comparison (and color-coded green, yellow, and red to show the reasonableness of price).
-You can also use this tool to check out whether the rent for an apartment that you're considering pursuing is fair.
-Also, if you want to check for a particular neighborhood, just enter an address in that neighborhood.
-(Note: This tool can also be used to determine if you're being charged too little for rent, so don't tell your landlord about it!)
+To the right of the meter, you'll see a map centered around the address you provided, with nearby rentals listed for comparison (and color-coded green, yellow, and red to indicate the relative price).